Ask a doctor about a prescription for OVESTINONE 1 mg/g VAGINAL CREAM

 Comparison

-Other Warnings
+Other warnings

-Other Medications and Ovestinon
+Other Medicines and Ovestinon

-Use of Ovestinon with Food and Beverages
+Using Ovestinon with Food and Drink

 You can eat and drink normally during treatment with Ovestinon.

-Pregnancy, Lactation, and Fertility
+Pregnancy, Breast-feeding, and Fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Ovestinon should only be used by postmenopausal women.
 If you become pregnant, stop taking Ovestinon and contact your doctor.

-If you are breastfeeding, consult your doctor before using Ovestinon, as it is excreted in breast milk.
+If you are breast-feeding, consult your doctor before using Ovestinon, as it is excreted in breast milk.

-Driving and Operating Machinery
+Driving and Using Machines

-Laboratory Tests
+Lab Tests

-Important Information About Some Components of Ovestinon
+Important Information about Some of the Ingredients of Ovestinon

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Your doctor may interrupt treatment every 2-3 months for a period of 4 weeks to assess whether it is necessary to continue.